Bharath33-Krishnan/BlackMarch-Demo/README.md

 - Editor Script to edit the scriptable object and save it
 - Custom Inspector for the editor script
 - Custom path finding implementation
-- a few custom lit shaders
+- A few custom lit shaders

 # Unity Version
 Project Uses Unity Version 2022.3 LTS\